smcgdub/MS4_In_Safe_Hands/README.md

 * I have tested the site and this appears to have resolved the issue.
 The toasts are displaying as normal.

+**3. Stripe Card Font**

+**PROBLEM**

+* The placeholder text in the credit card input on the checkout page isn't set to the same font as the rest of the site.
+I have tried to set this to the font used on the rest of the site which is "Josefin Sans" however the font seems to always load as the back up font which is "Sans-serif".

+**SOLUTIONS TRIED**

+I know i have the settings correct as i have tried to change the font from "Josefin Sans" to a more common one such as "Times New Roman".
+When i test this change it does take effect on the placeholder text.
+But when i set it to "Josefin Sans" the font always seems to revert to the back up font of "Sans-serif".
+It is something i am aware of and will try to work on a solution at a later date.

 </details>

 <hr>